property appraiser st lucie county property appraiser st lucie county property appraiser st lucie county property appraiser st lucie county

 If you are looking to obtain a copy of your deed that was recently recorded with the Saint Lucie County Clerk of the Court please contact their office at (772) 462-6900 or visit www.stlucieclerk.com.

-If you receive a letter in the mail from the Local Records Office in Tallahassee, Florida and/or a similar entity, please note that this offer serves as a solicitation for service and is not to be interpreted as a bill due.
+If you receive a letter in the mail from the County Records Office, Property Site, or a similar entity, please note that this offer serves as a solicitation for service and is not to be interpreted as a bill due.

 You may also view the deed to your property through your property record card at www.paslc.gov.